Your One-Stop Guide to Learning Tamil

 The widely acclaimed comedy-drama Kaaka Muttai explores class barriers, childhood, and family relations.

-Romantic-drama Vinnaithaandi Varuvaayaa is a bittersweet take on the classic Romeo-and-Juliet story.
+Romantic drama Vinnaithaandi Varuvaayaa is a bittersweet take on the classic Romeo-and-Juliet story.
 A Hindu Tamil and Malayali Christian fall in love, but their parents disapprove of the match.
 The couple are left to decide whether love is always worth it – even if it means sacrificing dreams as well as causing family friction.

 The action thriller Yennai Arindhaal, from the same director as Vinnaithaandi Varuvaayaa, is widely praised for its compelling characterization of the hero and villain (although some people feel the first half dragged a little).